Rufaty/godot-mcp-enhanced/README.md

 - **🖼️ Real-time Screenshots** - AI sees what you see in the editor and running game
 - **🔍 Deep Context** - Full scene tree, scripts, errors, and project structure
 - **⚡ Live Updates** - Changes reflect instantly in your editor
-- **🎨 Windsurf Optimized** - Special features designed for Windsurf AI's unique capabilities
+- **🎨 Multi-IDE Support** - Optimized for Windsurf AI, Kiro IDE, Cursor, and Claude
-- **🛠️ 40+ Tools** - Complete control over scenes, nodes, scripts, and debugging
+- **🛠️ 51+ Tools** - Complete control over scenes, nodes, scripts, debugging, and file system
+- **🚀 Godot Process Management** - Auto-detect and launch Godot when needed
+- **📁 Direct File Access** - Work with project files even when Godot isn't running

 ---